Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “Don’t you go worrying.
 We’s all full up,” said Gurmliss as he patted his chainmail clad belly.
 “Never mind yappin’ about dinner, I’ve come back with stuff to tell and I wanna know who it is I’ll be telling it to, and where they are.”

 “So Big Mosher and his boys didn’t want you then?
 That’s why you’re back, lookin’ for your old mob to take you in?
 I bet all your missing gobs and snarlers are in orc bellies not yours.”

 “Look here,” said Gurmliss, “I said I was going to see what they were up to and that’s what I did.
 I’m back ‘cos I was always coming back.
-Besides, even if I were the naughty gob you think I am, there was barely anything left of Mosher’s mob.
+Besides, even if I was the naughty gob you think I am, there was barely anything left of Mosher’s mob.
 They can’t decide what to do and so they’re doing a bit of everything, some going this way, some going that, and what with an army after them, they’re doing it all quickly.
 Mosher’s got no more’n a dozen to boss around now.
 Even the Bull’s left him.”

-“Same as that smashed and bashed us at Tursi, o’course, with its stinking black-powder an’ a gun in every hand.
+“Same as that smashed and bashed us at Tursi, o’course, with its stinking black-powder smoke an’ a gun in every hand.
 An’ it’s on its way here right now.
 Seems Old Firgle was wrong – leaving the orcs didn’t shake the men off our tail, and now they’re pickin’ us off one by one.
 So, tell you what, I’ll ask again and we’ll make this the last time shall we?
 Where’s the mob and who’s in charge?”

 Mig had become fidgety, something his rats seemed to sense, their fur bristling, and when he spoke Gurmliss could tell his mind was elsewhere.